gtxaspec/wz_mini_hacks/README.md

 ## WARNING
 ```
-AS WITH ANY UNSUPPORTED SYSTEM MODIFICATIONS, USING THIS MAY LEAD TO A DEVICE BRICK## Important matters related to security
+AS WITH ANY UNSUPPORTED SYSTEM MODIFICATIONS, USING THIS MAY LEAD TO A DEVICE BRICK
-Using this project can potentially expose your device to the open internet depending on the configuration of your network.
-You alone are reponsible for the configuration and security of your network, make sure you are aware of the risks involved before using.
 IF YOU DON'T KNOW WHAT YOU ARE DOING ( HAVEN'T BRICKED MY DEVICE YET! ) PLEASE
 BE AWARE THAT NO ONE ON THE INTERNET IS RESPONSIBLE FOR ANY DAMAGE TO YOUR
 UNIT.
 ANY PROBLEMS WILL BE CONSIDERED USER ERROR OR ACTS OF WHATEVER GOD YOU BELIEVE IN.